jcschefer/Railroad_Map/README.md

 # Railroad_Map
-Used Google Maps to help visualize the benefits of the A* graph search
+Used Google Maps and gRPC to help visualize the benefits of the A* graph search

 BACKGROUND:
    The A* search is designed to outperform other graph searches by a heuristically guessing the next node in the graph to check.
 This means that the algorithm will only have to check a fraction of the total paths before finding the shortest solution.
 As you can see in the example screenshots provided, the A* search(red) ouperforms the Dijkstra's algorithm (green).
 The blue paths represent all remaining nodes in the tree that neither algorithm checked.